KrauseFx/krausefx.com/data.md

       <ul>

-          <li>During the first lockdown in Q2 2020 I didn't have access to a gym, and didn't track home-workouts</li>
+          <li>During the first lockdown in Q2 2020 I didn't have access to a gym, and didn't count home-workouts as gym visits</li>

           <li>In 2021 I tend to work out less often on Sunday, the day I visit my family's place</li>